Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

-The Fantail Darter is a slender species typically about 2 inches in length.
+A slender species usually about 2 inches long.
 The spinous dorsal fin is low with tips on dorsal spines forming fleshy knobs in adult males.
 The body is sand to brown with a small dark spot on each scale.
 The dorsal fin rays number 12 to 14, and the anal rays are 7 to 9.
 Scale numbers along the lateral line are usually more than 50.

 State Records are not documented for non-game species.